calebjcourtney/emsi_open_skills/README.md

 Emsi has open-sourced their skills classification, but it comes with its own terms of use, which you can find here: https://skills.emsidata.com/emsi-open-skills-license-agreement.pdf

+Please note that this is an unofficial repository and not maintained by Emsi.
+It is provided as-is.

 # Usage
 All of the scripts have been tested with python 3.7.3